cosmos/cosmos/PURPOSE.md

 in the thousands or millions, on par with the number of currencies, rewards systems, and various other token-based systems in the world.

-Atom reflects this position in that it makes no distinction between hubs - there is no "top" hub, and the most popular or successful hub is a matter of adoption by zones.
+Cosmos reflects this position in that it makes no distinction between hubs - there is no "top" hub, and the most popular or successful hub is a matter of adoption by zones.
 Furthermore, there is no fundamental distinction between zones and hubs, such that any zone with sufficient functionality can become a hub.
 While